tomasfarias/airflow-dbt-python/README.md

 ## Examples

-All example DAGs are tested against against the latest Airflow version.
+All example DAGs are tested against the latest Airflow version.
 Some changes, like modifying `import` statements or changing types, may be required for them to work in other versions.

 ``` python
 import datetime as dt